srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 Enough with the boring theory, let's have some handson fun firing off requests, and learn how JSON-RPC works in real life.
 To keep things focused on the JSON-RPC itself, we will be using `curl` utility as our HTTP client with `jq` helping format the responses.

-!!!tip
+/// tip
 Keep the [JSON-RPC Management Guide][json-mgmt-guide] tab open, as additional theory is provided there which we won't duplicate in this tutorial.
+///

 ### Get